redevill/ngx-spinner-svc/projects/ngx-spinner-svc/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+> ## NOTICE
+`@redevill/ngx-spinner-svc` this fork is adapted from @Chevtek/angular-spinners, and is intended to resolve the ngModule error, that claims there are functions specified in the ngModule Attribute.

+With the rebuild under angular 8 this appears to be again working.
+A pull request can be organized to upgrade the original library, and will be provided upon request.

+### Reference
+Please refer to parent of this fork for documentation.